Skip to main content

 tip

-• When Eddy performs temperature compensation, the maximum temperature of the heated bed is very high, be careful to avoid burns
+• When Eddy performs temperature compensation, the heatbed's maximum temperature is very high; be careful not to get burned

-• Do not heat the heated bed and nozzle before performing temperature compensation
+• Do not heat the heatbed and nozzle before performing temperature compensation

-• Do not touch the heated bed surface during operation
+• Touching the heatbed surface during operation is prohibited

-• It is recommended to wear heat-resistant gloves when operating
+• It is recommended to wear heat-resistant gloves during operation

-• Click the macro button TEMP_COMPENSATION, a dialog box will pop up
+• Click the TEMP_COMPENSATION macro button, a dialog box will pop up

-• In the dialog box, you can set the heated bed temperature, nozzle temperature, temperature range value, and desired temperature
+• In the dialog box, you can set the heatbed temperature, nozzle temperature, temperature range value, and desired temperature

 • Click the START button, the system will start the temperature compensation calibration

-• During the temperature compensation process, the system will automatically adjust the heated bed and nozzle temperatures, and prompt you to perform manual Z offset calibration every 3°C
+• During the temperature compensation process, the system will automatically adjust the heatbed and nozzle temperatures and prompt you to perform a manual Z offset calibration every 3°C

-1. After performing this operation, the UI will display the Z-axis adjustment box.
-Use the mentioned manual Z-axis offset calibration (Paper Test) method to clamp the paper between the nozzle and the bed, then confirm the value.
+1. After performing this operation, the UI will display a Z-axis adjustment box.
+Please use the manual Z-axis offset calibration (Paper Test) method mentioned above, placing the paper between the nozzle and the bed surface, and then confirm the value.

-2. If you are in a room with air conditioning or open windows, it is recommended to close the air conditioning or windows to ensure that Eddy's temperature rises, as wind can affect temperature rise.
+2. If you are in a room with air conditioning or an open window, to ensure Eddy's temperature rises, it is recommended to turn off the air conditioning or window, as wind can affect temperature increase.

-3. As Eddy's temperature rises, the system will automatically prompt you to perform manual Z offset calibration every 3°C. The heated bed temperature is very high, be careful to avoid burns!!!
+3. As Eddy's temperature rises, the system will automatically prompt you to perform a manual Z offset calibration every 3°C. The heatbed temperature is very high; be careful not to get burned!!!

-1. Repeat the manual Z offset calibration (Paper Test) until the calibration is complete.
-If you find that Eddy's temperature no longer rises, you can use the following commands to end the calibration early.
+1. Repeat the manual Z offset calibration (Paper Test) until calibration is complete.
+If you find that Eddy's temperature no longer rises, you can use the relevant commands below to end the calibration early.

 • Additional gcode commands available during drift calibration include: TEMPERATURE_PROBE_NEXT

-• TEMPERATURE_PROBE_NEXT is used to force EDDy to sample new data before reaching the set target temperature of 80°C.
+• TEMPERATURE_PROBE_NEXT Used to force Eddy to sample new data before reaching the target temperature 80°C for EDDY.

-• TEMPERATURE_PROBE_COMPLETE is used to complete the calibration before Eddy reaches the set temperature of 80°C.
+• TEMPERATURE_PROBE_COMPLETE Used to complete calibration before EDDY reaches the set temperature 80°C.

-• After the calibration is completed, use SAVE_CONFIG to save the temperature offset settings!
+• When calibration is complete, use SAVE_CONFIG to save the temperature offset settings!

-• In summary, compared to most other programs, the above calibration process is more challenging and time-consuming.
-It may require practice and multiple attempts to achieve excellent first-layer printing effects over a wide temperature range!
+• In summary, compared to most other procedures, the above calibration process is more challenging and time-consuming.
+It may require practice and multiple attempts to provide excellent first-layer print results over a wide temperature range!

 Usage Optimization

-• The following macro will raise the nozzle to 10mm during leveling, then quickly scan the bed, and after the bed scanning is completed, raise the nozzle to 2mm for fine leveling
+• The macro below will raise the nozzle to 10mm before performing leveling, quickly sweep the bed, and then raise the nozzle to 2mm for fine leveling after the sweep is complete

 [gcode_macro Z_TILT_ADJUST]